Shikaga/PitchBlackAnalysis/index.md

-The first film, Pitch Black, is a film about survival, about many characters working together to survive the elements.
+The first film, *Pitch Black*, is a film about survival, about many characters working together to survive the elements.
 In many ways, Riddick is just just one of those characters.

 a character who never became much more than human.

-It is often difficult to consider Pitch Black as it's own film, so intertwined is the Riddick legend with sequels and video games.
-But even a person who has only watched Pitch Black will likely come out of the movie with the impression of "badass", on their minds, which is likely only going to grow over time.
+It is often difficult to consider *Pitch Black* as it's own film, so intertwined is the Riddick legend with sequels and video games.
+But even a person who has only watched *Pitch Black* will likely come out of the movie with the impression of "badass", on their minds, which is likely only going to grow over time.

-But is this an accurate representation of Riddick, and is it the reason that Pitch Black is a good movie and Riddick a great character?
+But is this an accurate representation of Riddick, and is it the reason that *Pitch Black* is a good movie and Riddick a great character?